{//% unless portal.user.is_agent %} Tickets

 Event-Driven Automation

-Building on N-Flight Planning’s time-based automation, the application now also handles event-based triggers.
+Building on N-Flight Planning’s time-based automation, the application now handles event-based triggers as well.

-The currently supported events are aircraft change, captain change, zero-fuel weight change, and ETD change.
+The currently supported events include aircraft change, captain change, zero-fuel weight change, and ETD change.

-Event-based triggers become active after the first successful compute of the flight,
+Event-based triggers activate after the first successful computation of the flight,

 Let's go through the process.